airborne007/v2sub/README.md

 ## More

-This program can run on all Linux platforms in theory, but I only tested it on `Arch Linux`.
+This program can run on all Linux platforms in theory, but I only tested it on `Arch Linux` and `Ubuntu 20.04`.
 If you have any problems with other linux distributions, issue or pull request is welcome.